lfost42/franchise/README.md

 - Swap the UI and develop an ASP.NET Core MVC web application.
 - Make algorithm onclick.
 - Develop front-end
+- Add mapping for all locations.
+- Display locations and analysis results on a map.

 Future Updates:

+- Add statistical information.
 - Option to view, add, delete, and modify locations.
+- Allow CRUD applications to modify map and statistics.
 - Option to upload a new csv file and run analysis on it.
-- Consume an API for mapping purposes.
-- Display locations and analysis results on a map.
 - Improve time complexity?
-- Option to export analysis.
+- Option to export analysis
 - Add a dashboard

 DASHBOARD